AdvancedPhotonSource/rsMap3D/rsMap3D/docs/Installation/linuxInstall.rst

-For rsMap3D we need to make sure that the following packages are installed: numpy, vtk, pytables and PyQt4.
+For rsMap3D we need to make sure that the following packages are installed: numpy, vtk,scypy pillow and pyqt.
 Installation can be verified by launching an Anaconda prompt from Start->All Programs->Anaconda2 (64-bit).
 We can verify package installation with